carlobonamico/angular-component-based/angular-component-based-01-intro.md

-# PART 2 - Components with Angular 2
+# PART 1 - Introduction to Angular 2

-# Enter Angular 2